istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 ## Add the auto-sni support

 Some servers require SNI be included in a request.
 This new feature configures SNI automatically.
+For more information, check out the [documentation](/docs/reference/config/networking/destination-rule/).

 ## Add the support of configuring the TLS version for Istio workloads

 TLS version is important for security.
 This new feature adds the support of configuring the minimum TLS version for Istio workloads.
 For more information, check out the [documentation](/docs/tasks/security/tls-configuration/workload-min-tls-version/).

 ## Upgrading to 1.14